Racket Mode

 racket-repl-value

-Face racket-repl-mode uses for values output by current-print.
+Face racket-repl-mode uses for print-ed values.

 racket-repl-error-message